Andy Qunta: Songwriting career

 In 1985, Qunta signed a worldwide publishing contract with Rondor Music to market his songs, but in 1992 he switched to PolyGram in Los Angeles, California.

 In 1986, Qunta and Iva Davies co-wrote the Icehouse single "Crazy", he also co-wrote "You're the Voice" for John Farnham in the same year.
 In 2000, he wrote the score for the movie Last Chance and in 2006 collaborated with Anthony Di Pietro on a stage musical adaptation of Rudyard Kipling's story "The Man Who Would Be King" (1888).

 Personal life

 Qunta married songwriter Jane Wareing in 1997 and they have a daughter named Alex.
 The couple divorced in 2001.
-He currently lives near Los Angeles, California, with his current wife, photographer Teresa Qunta (nee Jones) whom he married in 2005.
+He currently lives near Los Angeles, California, with his current wife, photographer Teresa Qunta (née Jones) whom he married in 2005.

 Discography

 Qunta has a long list of credits, and in 1989 released a solo studio album.